shammy8/fresh/README.md

 For later:

+- [ ] Switch my BS in services to Ngrx / Ngrx component store?
 - [ ] Look at PWA best practices with Firebase
 - [ ] Allow to add user by using id in manage users?
   - [ ] Allow adding users by email/uid in add home component?